 - 4 Conclusions

-Before we jump right into the actual Changelly vs ShapeShift comparison, we should develop an idea of what it is that we’re actually going to talk about.
+Before we jump right into the actual Changelly vs ShapeShift comparison, we should develop an idea of what it is that we’re going to talk about.
 I’ll briefly present the two trading platforms and talk about the companies behind them.
-Let’s start off with Changelly.
+Let’s start with Changelly.

 Changelly: An Overview